zicklag/docs-1/docs/app/settings.md

+---
+description: The Settings Module is where your entire Project is configured, making it the first place to go after installation.
+readTime: 12 minutes
+---

 # Settings

 > The Settings Module is where your entire Project is configured, making it the first place to go after installation.
 To